Murder Mystery Game AI

 How long does it take to create a complete set of vintage detective case files?

-Creating printable detective case files for a 6-person mystery takes 6–10 hours if building custom designs, or 2–3 hours using pre-made templates.
-Most of this time goes to writing content and creating multiple character-specific variations, not design work.
-Using a template cuts your prep time dramatically.
+Creating printable detective case files takes time that varies considerably depending on whether you build custom designs from scratch or start from pre-made templates.
+Most of the time goes to writing content and creating multiple character-specific variations, not design work.
+Using a template can cut your prep time meaningfully compared to building everything from scratch.

 You can safely use the structure and style of real police reports without legal concern—avoid reproducing actual case numbers, department names, or specific real crimes.
 Creating fictional variations with made-up departments, officer names, and entirely fabricated cases is completely safe and gives your vintage police report template murder mystery authentic credibility.